 If you try a recipe, please use the hashtag #cafedelites on INSTAGRAM for a chance to be featured!
 FOLLOW CAFE DELITES ON FACEBOOK | INSTAGRAM | PINTEREST | TWITTER FOR ALL OF THE LATEST CONTENT, RECIPES AND UPDATES.

 - 1 tablespoon fresh squeezed lemon juice (or juice of half a lemon)

 - 21- ounces | 600-grams shrimp , peeled and deveined (tail on or off)

 - Lemon wedges (to serve)

-- Add the cooked shrimp back into the pan, and pour in the remaining honey/butter sauce; stirring through the shrimp to evenly coat.
-Season with salt if desired and garnish with parsley.
+Add the cooked shrimp back into the pan, and pour in the remaining honey/butter sauce; stirring through the shrimp to evenly coat.
+Season with salt and pepper if desired and garnish with parsley.

 Serve with steamed vegetables; over rice or with a salad